Here are all the facts and statistics you need to know about Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 The smallest margin by which pole has been taken in Mexico City came in 1992, when Nigel Mansell set the fastest time by just 0.016 seconds.

-Pole position has been decided by less than a tenth of a second at the circuit on six occasions, including twice in the past five Mexican Grands Prix.
+Pole position has been decided by less than a tenth of a second at the circuit on seven occasions, including three times in the past six Mexican Grands Prix.

 SATURDAY TO SUNDAY